-Pimavanserin is a new chemical entity that we discovered and have advanced to Phase III development as a potential first-in-class treatment for Parkinson's disease psychosis (PDP).
-Pimavanserin is also in Phase II development for Alzheimer's disease psychosis and has completed a Phase II trial as a co-therapy in schizophrenia.
-Pimavanserin is a small molecule that can be taken orally as a tablet once-a-day.
+Pimavanserin is a new chemical entity that we discovered and have advanced to Phase III development, potentially positioning it to be the first drug approved in the United States for the treatment of Parkinson's disease psychosis (PDP).
+Pimavanserin is also in Phase II development for Alzheimer's disease psychosis and has successfully completed a Phase II trial as a co-therapy in schizophrenia.
+Pimavanserin is a small molecule that is formulated as a tablet and can be taken orally once-a-day.
 Pimavanserin selectively blocks the activity of the 5-HT2A receptor, a drug target that plays an important role in psychosis.
-We hold worldwide rights to pimavanserin and have established a patent portfolio, which includes numerous issued patents covering pimavanserin in the United States, Europe and several additional countries.
+We hold worldwide rights to pimavanserin and have established a broad patent portfolio, which includes numerous issued patents covering pimavanserin in the United States, Europe and several additional countries.

 Parkinson's Disease Psychosis

-Following the successful -020 Study, we met with the U.S. Food and Drug Administration (FDA) in April 2013.
-The FDA agreed that the data from our pivotal Phase III ‑020 Study, together with supportive data from other studies with pimavanserin, are sufficient to support the filing of a New Drug Application (NDA) for the treatment of PDP.
-We are focused on completing the remaining elements of our pimavanserin PDP development program that are needed for submission of an NDA.
-These include customary supportive studies, such as drug-drug interaction studies, and CMC development, such as stability testing of registration batches.
+Following our successful -020 Study, we met with the FDA and thereafter announced that the agency agreed that the data from the -020 Study, together with supportive data from our other studies with pimavanserin, are sufficient to support the filing of an NDA for the treatment of PDP.
+We are currently completing the remaining aspects of our development program that are needed for submission of this NDA.

 We also are continuing to conduct an open-label safety extension trial (‑015 Study) consisting of patients who completed the ‑020 Study, as well as patients from previous PDP trials, who, in the opinion of their treating physician, may benefit from continued treatment with pimavanserin.
 This open-label study coupled with a similar extension study in connection with our earlier Phase II PDP trial has generated a considerable amount of long-term safety data on pimavanserin.